I2SenseLab/fl2f-site/README.md

 - Testimonials page is located at [/testimonials](https://www.fl2f.ca/testimonials)

+- to add/ remove testimonials, go to content, the testimonials folder, and create/delete the markdown file

+  - the same goes for adding and removing jobs in the careers page, as well as the recommendations in the recommendations page

 ### Todo

 1. change video embed iframe to @astro-community/astro-embed-youtube when they release support for typescript